 AfTerFibre or African Terrestrial Fibre is a map of African terrestrial (and now undersea) fibre optic infrastructure initiatives.
 It was developed with some initial support from Google and is now hosted and supported by the Network Startup Resource Center

-AfTerFibre is an Open Data initiative with data sources available for public download.
+AfTerFibre is an Open Data initiative with data sources available for public download under a Creative Commons Attribution-Only licence (CC-BY-4.0).
 The dataset for the terrestrial fibre maps displayed can be downloaded in a variety of formats, including CSV, SHP, KML, GEO JSON, and SVG

 Maps for AfTerFibre are typically sourced as raster images, sometimes from the corporate websites of operators, sometimes from studies or reports on regional infrastructure development, and sometimes through personal contacts.
 Maps that are not already available on the web are uploaded to a Flickr website.
 The raster images are then digitally traced and converted into GIS format and uploaded to the CartoDB, a cloud-based GIS platform.